Incorporate a property business in the UK

 - Share Structures

-If ownership of your BTL company involves share capital, you need to determine the number of shares you will issue and ascribe them a nominal value.
+If the ownership of your BTL company involves share capital, you need to determine the number of shares you will issue and ascribe them to a nominal value.
 You will need to produce a statement of capital and initial shareholders.

 - SIC Code